College-Track/ct_cookie_cutter/{{ cookiecutter.repo_name }}/README.md

     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
-    ├── 1-Data_Prep.ipynb   <- The notebook where data is prepped
-    ├── 2-EDA.ipynb          <- The notebook where any analysis is done.
+    ├── 1-Data_Prep.ipynb  <- The notebook where data is prepped and loaded ├── 2-EDA.ipynb        <- The notebook where any analysis is done.
-    ├── helpers.py         <- Any additional functions used, also contains helpful scripts that are frequently used.
+    ├── Report.ipynb       <- The notebook where a report, to be exported, is published ├── helpers.py         <- Any additional functions used, also contains helpful scripts that are frequently used.

 --------

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>